 A permit is required for living aboard your vessel at a mooring in the harbor.
-Please download the permit application and review.
+Please fill out the appropriate permit application below and review.
 Once completed, please contact the Harbor Department at 949-210-8159 or email@example.com for further instructions and to schedule your vessel inspection.
 Please contact Madison Vitarelli at Mvitarelli@newportbeachca.gov or 949-718-3249 at the Harbor Department with any questions or to check for live aboard permit availability.

 - Required permittee information:

-- Permittee must have a valid mooring permit and shall serve as his/her principal residence.
+- Permittee must have a valid mooring permit and a vessel that shall serve as his/her principal residence.